deepnote/deepnote-toolkit/README.md

 <div align="center">

-Built with 💙 by the Deepnote team
+Built with 💙 by the data-driven team

 </div>